Leafwing-Studios/fop-rules/docs/character-options/classes/soulbinder.md

 At level 20, the bond you form between souls is deep and rich, full of the Qualia that defines your bond.
 While you are bound to another creature, both you and that creature are affected by a powerful passive effect.

-## Unnerving Connection

-Also at level 1, the connection that you form unnerves and distracts hostile souls that you are bound to.
-Allied creatures (other than yourself) have advantage on attacks of opportunity against your dual if they are hostile to you.

 ## Empathy

 When you reach level 2, emotions subtly travel across the soul bond you have formed, letting both you and your partner pick up on the other’s emotions more easily.
 You have advantage on all Charm, Guidance, and Insight skill checks made with respect to a creature you are bonded with.

-You have disadvantage on all skill checks made to lie to or otherwise deceive a creature you are bonded with.
+You have disadvantage on all skill checks made to lie to or otherwise deceive your dual, including when you (or a party member you are in the presence of) selects the Deception option during Deals and Ideals.

 ## A Sorrow Shared